Angers

 A walk down its cobbled streets that wind through the renaissance and gothic neighbourhoods on their way to the market place is a walk through time where you begin to get a feel of the charm of the place.

 Among its other notable structures the twin-spiralled Cathedral of Saint Maurice(12th-13th century) is well worth a visit.
+View it from the fountain at the bottom of the steps to its square and you’ll appreciate it more after the accent!.

 The contrast between modern and medieval within the city are one of the things that make it such a special place, full of contradictions.